kill()

 .

-With the GNU C library SIGRTMIN is actually a function call, as the threading
+With the GNU C library, SIGRTMIN is actually a function call*, as the threading

-library reserves some realtime signals for its own use.The signals between SIGRTMIN and SIGRTMAX have no standard purpose and may be used by a program in any way that it sees fit.
+The signals between SIGRTMIN and SIGRTMAX have no standard purpose and may be used by a program in any way that it sees fit.
 POSIX mandates at least 8 real time signals be available.
-On linux signal numbers between 32 and 63 are available, though as previously stated some (presently 3, in the range 32 through 34) are used by the threading library if active.
+On linux signal numbers between 32 and 63 are available, though as previously stated some (presently 2, historically 3, in the range 32 through 33 or 34) may be used by the GNU C library's threads support.

 Lower number signals are given priority over higher number signals.
 In Linux this is true across the range of all signals, which incidentally gives the regular signals higher priority than all real-time signals (POSIX says that priority of real-time versus ordinary signals is unspecified, and only the realtime signals have a specified priority relative to each other).

-On linux there is a system-wide limit to the number of queued signals.
+On Linux there is a system-wide limit to the number of queued signals.
 This is a potential source of denial-of-service attacks.
 However, there is a per-user resource limit to control the total number of pending signals that can be allocated to a single user.

 struct sigaction